-Η of a roadrunner bird blocked by the US border wall, wins at best photo 2021, on the theme of birds.
+The photo of a roadrunner bird blocked by the US border wall, wins in the competition for the best photography 2021, with the theme of birds.

 It may not fit the Iguru theme, but we were impressed and we pass it on.
 After all, as an ecological issue, it is not far from our borders.
 In the Bird Photographer of 2021 competition, which won the best bird theme photo, the photo above (Roadrunner Blocked by US Border Wall) won first prize.